-If you've ever had to email anyone a bunch of files, you’ve most likely zipped your files.
-Zipping compresses your files, but did you know you can also lock them so they stay secure from prying eyes?
-Here’s how to encrypt and password-protect your files before sending them to anyone.
+If you've ever had to send a number of attachments by email, you’ve most likely zipped your files.
+Zipping compresses files, but did you know you can also lock them so they stay secure from prying eyes?
+Here’s how to encrypt and password protect ZIP files before sending them to anyone.

 The receiver can only access your files and folders if they have 7-Zip or a similar compression tool.
 If you are worried that the recipient won’t be able to open the file, you could choose ZipCrypto encryption instead of AES-256.
 Then the recipient can easily open it using File Explorer or Windows Explorer.
 However, we do not recommend this as it’s not as secure as AES-256.